uwrit/leaf/docs/admin/dataset/README.md

 Let's start with an example.
 In this case, we'll add a [Platelet](https://en.wikipedia.org/wiki/Platelet) dataset which will represent platelet count laboratory tests.

+### Create a Dataset Category
-1) To begin, we need to decide how best to visually organize the platelets dataset, specifically whether to place it under a category or not.
+To begin, we need to decide how best to visually organize the platelets dataset, specifically whether to place it under a category or not.
 Visually this would look like:

-Under a 'Labs' Category
+**Under a 'Labs' Category**
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/dataset_category.png"/></p>

-Uncategorized
+**Uncategorized**
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/dataset_nocategory.png"/></p>

 In most cases, we recommend categorizing datasets to provide context to users, particularly as your datasets grow in number.
 To add a category, simply insert a row into the [app.DatasetQueryCategory](https://github.com/uwrit/leaf/blob/master/src/db/obj/app.DatasetQueryCategory.Table.sql) table.
 You'll use the `Id` created as a foreign key to the `app.DatasetQuery` `CategoryId` field.